 4. Space for the child and his or her belongings.

-5. All home members are able to care for a child.
+5. All home members can care for a child.

-7. Adults in home will submit background check.
+7. Adults in the home will submit a background check.

 8. One’s ability and motivation will be assessed.

 - Attend a foster care orientation.
 See the orientation schedule on the Alaska Center for Resource Families’ training page.

 - Fill out and submit the application and other related forms.
 These forms can be found by visiting DHSS.
 You will also be asked to provide three personal references on your application, and one may be a relative.

 - Anyone in the household who is 16 years of age or older will be required to submit a thorough background check.

 - Anyone over the age of 16 who resides in the home must be fingerprinted.

 - Schedule your home inspection with a Community Care Licensing Specialist to inspect your home to ensure it complies with the required regulations.

 The goal of every foster-child placement is the reunification of the child with their biological family.
 A foster family is expected to support and encourage a child’s safe return to the family they came from.
 Important to note is that a child’s biological parents retain their parental rights during a child’s foster care stay unless those rights were terminated by a judge.